Furnyr/Dissonity/README.md

 ## Testing

-1. Right click the hierarchy > Dissonity > Discord Mock
+1. Right-click the hierarchy > Dissonity > Discord Mock

 If you run the game in a scene where there's a `@DiscordMock` object, you will be able to test the activity within Unity, simulating Discord.